 The online Open Journal System is used to review all manuscripts submitted to the Journal.
 Experts are asked by the Editor to provide anonymous review of submitted articles.
 Articles submitted to the Scientific Papers section are held to a high standard of scientific rigor.
 Reviewers are asked to assess the quality of the paper and to provide comments that justify their assessment.
-If there is enough merit in the manuscript to lead the Editor to expect that the manuscript can be published as is, or after modest modifications, reviewer comments returned to the editor are compiled anonymously and returned to the authors.
-Authors are asked to revise their papers in light of the reviewers’ comments and to provide a response to the editor concerning how these comments were addressed by revisions, or why the authors felt the comments were not useful for clarifying and improving their paper.
+If the manuscript falls within the scope of the journal and is deemed publishable as is, or after modest modifications, it is sent for review.
+Reviewer comments are returned to the editor, compiled anonymously and returned to the authors.
+Authors are asked to revise their papers in light of the reviewers’ comments and to provide a comment-by-comment response to the editor concerning how these comments were addressed and where in the revised paper the responses appear, or why the authors felt the comments were not useful for clarifying and improving their paper.
 The Editor will then make a final decision to accept or reject the paper for publication.

 Open Access Policy